-Columbus Dog Bite Lawyer
+Columbus Dog Bite Lawyers

 The Columbus dog bite injury attorneys at Elk & Elk can help you seek compensation from the pet owner.
-We have spent more than 50 years representing the people of Ohio and can put our skills to work for you.
-Schedule a free initial evaluation in Columbus today at (800) ELK-OHIO.
+We have spent more than 50 years representing the people of Columbus and can put our skills to work for you.
+Schedule a free initial evaluation in Columbus today at (614) 230-0634.

 - Our Columbus personal injury attorneys believe in customizing legal decisions based on the unique needs and concerns of each client.
 That is why we undergo extensive consultations with prospective clients before devising strategies.

 - Our firm wants to make the claims process as hassle-free as possible for dog bite injury victims.
 We have offices conveniently located throughout Ohio.
 We will also conduct home or hospital visits, if necessary.